 Many of us like to partake in a glass of wine or old fashioned more for the social aspect of it than the actual ‘drinking’ part.
 It can feel strange to be the only one sipping on a glass of water and annoying to deal with the peer pressure of having a drink just because everyone else is.
 So what else can you do?

-Hot tea, sparkling water, kombucha, and sugar-free hot chocolate are all excellent low-calorie options to help you feel like you are a part of the “social scene” while not drinking alcohol.
+Hot tea, sparkling water, kombucha, and sugar-free hot chocolate are all great low-calorie options to help you feel like you are a part of the “social scene” while not drinking alcohol.
 If you have the calories to spare, you can always whip up some mocktails to enjoy also!
-Just be careful of high-calorie mixers that can end up in mocktails and track accordingly.

 Getting back on track with your flexible diet

 Enjoy the holiday season and do your best.
-If you need help resetting, we’re here to help.
+If you do need help resetting, we’re here to help.
 On our Instagram @theflexibledieting, we also have fantastic resources to offer you that you can save on your phone.
 Refer back to these posts as you need to be successful!
-And always comment if there’s something you want us to talk about – we are here for YOU.
-If you want more individualized help, contact us, and we’ll help you find the best way to get back on track.
+If you would like more individualized help, contact us, and we’ll help you find the best way to get back on track.